A1Kumari/Todo-Summary-Assistant-/readme.md

 DELETE	/todos/:id	Delete a to-do item by ID
 PUT	/todos/:id	Edit a to-do item
 PUT	/todos/:id/complete	Mark a task as complete
-POST	/summarize	Summarize pending todos & send summary to Slack
+POST	/summarize	Generate summary of pending todos & send to Slack

 Project Structure
 bash
 Copy code
-/frontend     # React app source
-/backend     # Node.js Express server
+/frontend      # React application source code /backend      # Node.js Express server code
 /database     # Supabase or MongoDB configuration files (if any) /.env         # Environment variables for backend Deployment
-Frontend can be deployed on Netlify or Vercel.
+Frontend: Deploy on platforms like Netlify or Vercel.

-Backend can be hosted on platforms like Heroku, Render, or your own server.
+Backend: Host on Heroku, Render, or any custom server environment.

-Make sure environment variables (LLM_API_KEY, SLACK_WEBHOOK_URL, MONGO_URI) are properly set in your deployment environment.
+Ensure environment variables (LLM_API_KEY, SLACK_WEBHOOK_URL, MONGO_URI) are properly configured in your deployment environment.

 Contribution
-Feel free to open issues or submit pull requests for improvements or bug fixes.
+Contributions, issues, and feature requests are welcome!
+Feel free to open issues or submit pull requests to improve the project.